Bharathraam99/faiProject/README.md

 2. Run the MarkowitzPortfolioOptimizerMain.py -> you can get weights max sharpe and weights min variance.
 3. call MarkowitzPortfolioOptimizer(data).plot_covariance_matrix() can let you get covariance matrix.

-# Compare Results

-1. Run algoComparator.py to get the comparison of all the three models

 # Misc

 1. If you want the model to be trained on latest data run newDataGeneration.py and run all the models for new portfolio weights